Sep 9 2020 Further revision of Incarnate. Working on something new and substantial but unclear what form or how long it

 January 2020 Loftspace nostalgia.
-Sorting through some boxes from the loft we came across the manuscripts of three lost and esoteric occasional pieces: an eighth "Professor poem", The professor meets his match celebrating Colin and Mary's 40th wedding anniversary in 1994; The counselled husband calypso, written on my old manual typewriter to sing to her study group when collecting Tessa after a counselling course at St John's Nottingham in 1988 (ironically we found this in the month that St John's has closed down); and the even older Not The Basic Method, a parody of Andrew Cornes' theology courses from All Souls Church in the early 1980s.
-Tessa and I got to know one another through doing those courses together, so they had a huge impact on our lives, though not in the way intended.
+Sorting through some boxes from the loft we came across the manuscripts of three lost and esoteric occasional pieces: an eighth "Professor poem", The professor meets his match celebrating Colin and Mary's 40th wedding anniversary in 1994; The counselled husband calypso, written on my old manual typewriter to sing to Tessa's study group when collecting her after a counselling course at St John's Nottingham in 1988 (ironically we found this in the month that St John's has closed down); and the even older Not The Basic Method, a parody of Andrew Cornes' theology courses from All Souls Church in the early 1980s.
+Tessa and I got to know one another through doing those courses together, so they had a huge impact on our lives, though perhaps not in the way intended.